kai3341/systemPY/docs/index.md

 === "Target & Unit"

     Target idea is similar to `systemd`'s targets.
 Keep in mind such examples like `graphical.target` or `multi-user.target`.
-It means to achieve this target we have to reach all pre-required targets
+It means that we have to reach all pre-required targets to achieve this target

     `Systemd`'s `Unit`s are bound to target. `Target` is a reason of `Unit` execution

     Now about `systemPY`.
-To bind your `Unit` to `Target`, you have to subclass it.
-    After subclassing IDE will promt you in defining your `Unit`'s methods -- it's just overriding `Target`'s methods.
-It's similar to `abc`, but everything is optional.
+To bind your component `Unit` to `Target`, you have to subclass this `Target`.
+After subclassing the `Target` your IDE will prompt you in defining your `Unit` component's methods &#151 it's just overriding `Target`'s methods.
+It's similar to `abc.ABC`, but everything is optional.

 === "`@register`'s"

-    The last but not the least is `register_target_method`.
-It defines method's type and payload method execution order.
-When you define syncronous method, overriding it by asyncronous method will cause an error
+    The last but not least is the `register_target_method`.
+It defines the type of this method and execution order for overridings of this method in subclassed `Unit` components.
+When you define a syncronous method, overriding it by an asyncronous method will cause an error

+    Funny fact: mypy would cause the warning if you override asyncronous method with a syncronous one.
+But it's a false-positive warning and this code will work.
+As mypy causes a warning here, I think nobody will use this feature

     Payload execution order may be `DIRECTION.FORWARD`, `DIRECTION.BACKWARD` and `DIRECTION.GATHER`.
 Typically you should use `DIRECTION.FORWARD` on